Kokopelli-Interfaces/kokopelli-vcv/README.md

 This attenuation behaviour allows for easily 'pushing back' previous layers in a live-looping performance to create more movement.
 It also allows for editting existing layers by re-recording certain parts.
-In the case there is no input signal, it creates attenuation envelopes and when fully turned, erases parts of previous layers.
+In the case there is no input sig, it creates attenuation envelopes and when fully turned, erases parts of previous layers.